Baaqar-007/Alien_invasion/README.md

 # Alien_invasion
-A game written using Pygame and Python.
+A game written using Pygame.